 The front and rear brake pads must be checked for wear at the intervals specified in the periodic maintenance and lubrication chart.
 Each brake pad is provided with a wear indicator groove, which allows you to check the brake pad wear without having to disassemble the brake.

+1 Brake pad wear indicator groove

 To check the brake pad wear, check the wear indicator grooves.
-If a brake pad has worn to the point that the wear indicator groove has almost disappeared, have a Yamaha dealer replace the brake pads as a set.
+If a brake pad has worn to the point that the wear indicator groove has almost disappeared, have a Yamaha dealer replace the brake pads as a set